zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

     ![](./images/avdf-001.png)

-6. Next, we will deploy the Audit Vault Agent<br>
+6. Next, we will deploy the Audit Vault Agent
 This script will unpack the `agent.jar` file into the `/u01/app/avagent` directory

       ````
       <copy>./03_deploy_avagent.sh</copy>
       ````

-7. Once deployed, we will need to activate the Audit Vault Agent<br>
-Remember the activation key we saw above and paste the key when prompted
+7. Once deployed, we will need to activate the Audit Vault Agent Remember the activation key we saw above and paste the key when prompted

       ````